alibaba-archive/imagecropper/README.md

-  ratio # optional, cropper ratio, default is 1 resultWidth # optional, default is cropperWidth round # optional, enable central round selector, defalut is false crop # optional, cropped callback, revoked every cropped area changed file # optional, the file resource
+  ratio # optional, cropper ratio, default is 1 resultWidth # optional, default is cropperWidth round # optional, enable central round selector, defalut is false hd # optional, enable cropper hd mode, default is false crop # optional, cropped callback, revoked every cropped area changed file # optional, the file resource
 }

 ```

-**Notice:** `cropperListener(hd = true)` the `hd` param for performance consideration, default is `false` in cropper movement, cropper resizer movement and souce image movement `cropperListener` calls.
-That means when stopping moving, the cropped src changed from low definition(cropper size) to high definition (origin definition).
+**Notice:** `cropperListener(hd = true)` the `hd` param for performance
+consideration, default is `false` in cropper movement, cropper resizer
+movement and souce image movement `cropperListener` calls.
+That means
+when stopping moving, the cropped src changed from low definition
+(cropper size) to high definition (origin definition).

-If for hd, remove the `fasle` param in those calls.
+If for hd, initialize it with `hd: true`.